 Stephanie Davis, Sevierville, currently serves as a receptionist at Oak Ridge Gastroenterology Associates.
 As a student at Pellissippi State Community College, Stephanie founded the Homeless Student Scholarship, which provides funds for homeless students who might not otherwise be able to attend college.
 She holds a certificate in Early Child Training from Roane State Community College.

-Brittany Debity-Barker, Nashville, represents Candice McQueen, Commissioner of Education, on the Volunteer Tennessee board.
+Brittany Debity-Barker, Nashville, represents Penny Schwinn, Commissioner of Education, on the Volunteer Tennessee board.
 She is the Director of Student Leadership for the Division of College, Career and Technical Education.

-Ethan Harvill, Grimsley, is active in Tennessee 4-H, serving as a regional and state officer.
-He is also active in Family, Career and Community Leaders of America; Interact; Future Business Leaders of America; FFA and BETA.
-Ethan owns a business raining rabbits and is the only registered rabbitry owner in Fentress County.
+Ethan Harvill, Grimsley, is currently a student at the University of Tennessee.
+He has been active in Tennessee 4-H, serving as a regional and state officer.
+He has also been active in Family, Career and Community Leaders of America; Interact; Future Business Leaders of America; FFA and BETA.
+Ethan owns a business raising rabbits and is the only registered rabbitry owner in Fentress County.
 In 2014, he was named as a Governor’s Volunteer Stars Awards honoree.
 Ethan serves as the Youth board member for Volunteer Tennessee.